A topic from the subject of Physical Chemistry in Chemistry.

 Chemical reaction dynamics involves studying molecular-level processes and understanding how chemical reactions occur.
 It focuses on the mechanisms, kinetics, and energy patterns associated with chemical transformations.

-* Unimolecular and Bimolecular Reactions: Unimolecular reactions involve one molecule, while bimolecular reactions involve two molecules coming together.
+• Unimolecular and Bimolecular Reactions: Unimolecular reactions involve a single molecule undergoing a transformation, while bimolecular reactions involve two molecules colliding and reacting.

 Significance